vossi1/lc256-computer/readme.md

 **assembling hints:**

-    The holes for the 3,5mm composite/audio-connector are too small - you have to cut the pins a bit to fit.
-The ground-pins of the DIN-connectors doesn't fit perfectly.
     I soldered all the PLCC and SOJ sockets with solder paste and hot air.
     After soldering I checked if all pins are really fixed and no bridge exists!
     If you want to use a V9938 you have to solder a 10k resistor and open the V9958 solder-bridges (check the correct V9958-bridges carefully!!!).
     You can leave the 10k resistor for the V9958.

-    You have to solder the YC-board on the pinheaders to get the correct height for the case!
+    You have to solder the YC-board on the pinheaders to get the correct height for the case:
+    Solder both jacks some degrees diagonal and the yc/usb-board also diagonal on the header so the jacks are correct in place.

+    only v1.1: The holes for the 3,5mm composite/audio-connector are too small - you have to cut the pins a bit to fit.
+The ground-pins of the DIN-connectors doesn't fit perfectly.

+**Altera CPLD:**

+    To program the CPLD you need an USB-Blaster (clone) and the Altera Quartus II 13.0 SP1 Software.
+    The web edition is free to download at Intel's website.
+Newer versions doesn't support the CPLD.

+    You need the "Intel® Quartus® II Programmer and SignalTap II" at TAB "additional software" Install it on Windows 7 or 10.
+Connect your USB-blaster and install manual the driver from the Driver folder in the Quartus folder on your drive.
+    Select the USB-Blaster hardware and open the LC256.POF in output_files.
+Click START.
+    There is also a LC256_EPM7032 file for use with the smaller EPM7032SLC44 CPLD.
+    For the HD6309 CPU use the file from the special 6309 cpld folder.

+    If you want to change the verilog code you need to install the full 13.0 SP1 web software.
+    You find the Programmer in the Tools menu.

 **V9938-PATCH:**